vandalton/BertaAndButterflies/DIARY.md

 # 2024-05-23 - Day #084

-I asked my friend Bartas, to covert SVG files to PDF files for me.
+I asked my friend Bartas, to convert SVG files to PDF files for me.
 He did it before, when I released Cisano's ["Invaders from Andromeda"](https://github.com/Cisano/Invaders-From-Andromeda).
 He used trial version of Adobe Illustrator then.
 But the trial version expired and he is looking for other options :)

 # 2024-05-24 - Day #085